-QFT organises a year-round schools programme of educational screenings, designed to support the national curriculum from KS1- AS & A2 level, and will be relevent to FE students studying a range of arts subjects including film, media, history, politics and languages.
+QFT also organises a year-round schools programme which is designed to support the national curriculum from KS1- AS & A2 level, and will be relevent to FE students studying a range of arts subjects including film, media, history, politics and languages.

 Schools can arrange bespoke screenings for school groups that are tailored for specific courses of study, or for short film showcase screenings.

-Teachers can also book student groups in advance for selected films at group rates showing in QFT’s public programme.
-Details of QFT’s schools screenings are available online – please check updated new events taking place throughout the year for schools.
+Teachers can book student groups in advance for selected films at group rates showing in QFT’s public programme.

 For more information and to join the schools mailing list for event updates please contact Marion Campbell, QFT Learning, Email: firstname.lastname@example.org Tel: 02890 971396.